maniSbindra/acs-workshop/linux-agents.md

 az acs create -n acs-workshop-linux -g acs-workshop-rg  --orchestrator-type=kubernetes --generate-ssh-keys
 ```

-## If you do not have kubectl installed execute the following command
+## If you do not have kubectl installed execute the following command - kubectl is already available with Azure Cloud Shell as a result this step is not needed for Azure Cloud Shell, only needed if you have installed Azure CLI on your dev machine and you do not have kubectl installed
 ```sh
 az acs kubernetes install-cli
 ```